Course Credit Guidelines

 After students make their selections for the following year, teachers will indicate their recommendations in PowerSchool and connect with families that have chosen a different course than what the teacher recommends.

-After the submission of the registration form, all requests for schedule changes must be made by the last Friday in April (of the previous school year).
+All requests for schedule changes must be made by the last Friday in March (of the previous school year).
 It may not be possible to accommodate requests for changes.

 Credits cannot be earned for courses entered after ten (10) school days have passed for year-long classes, and five (5) school days have passed for semester classes.